timotheecour/D_vs_nim/README.md

 NOTE: tables render better (ie full width) with a chrome extension, see https://stackoverflow.com/a/49566642/1426932

+NOTE: occasionally, nim code below will use the braces syntax skin to fit in 1 line

 Help welcome, eg by filling in the entries with `?` `TODO` and `CHECKME`, correcting wrong entries, or adding more (see also other files eg libraries.md).

 | category | D | nim | 1 for D, -1 for nim |